 Respiratory and Immunity Concerns — Now is the Time to Boost Your Immunity

-Yet taking precautions can go much farther.
+Yet taking precautions can go much further.
 For instance, have you taken steps to boost your immunity?
 After all, a healthy immune system is your best defense.

 According to Dr. Clark, immunity is weaker during the seasonal transition from winter to spring.
 As temperatures fluctuate, so does our gut health, causing toxins to overwhelm the digestive system.
 At the same time, sleep cycles and other biorhythms are disrupted in the days after Daylight Saving Time begins.